To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But we couldn’t, because of something called the “budget constraint”.

 This week, on campuses across South Africa, students are continuing their protests against higher tuition fees.

 Proposed fee hikes are viewed by some as a sinister way to exclude poor students, almost all of them black, from South Africa’s elite universities.
-This is simply not true: universities are desperate to attract the best talent and to ensure their success.

 But it is also true that a 10.5% hike, such as the University of the Witwatersrand is proposing, is close to double inflation.
 And attending university is already incredibly expensive.
 By my estimates, at least 95% of South Africans cannot afford the approximately R100 000 a year that’s needed for tuition fees, accommodation, textbooks and spending money.